MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/audio-zones.md

-Default Voice Selection: the drop-down for this property contains a list of various *uses* you may be interested in.
+**Default Voice Selection**: the drop-down for this property contains a list of various *uses* you may be interested in.
 If, for example, you want the Audio Zone to use the settings for the *Natural* use, select *Natural* here and the Audio Zone will look for and use a Voice within the Collection you chose that has *Natural* set for its Use.
 If no Voices with that Use can be found in the Collection and there are nested Audio Zones, the Audio Zone will look in the Collections for other Audio Zones (going from highest Priority to lowest Priority) for a Voice with that Use.
 If no Audio Zones have such a Voice, the Audio Zone looks to the Environment for such a Voice.
 If it still can't be found, the default settings for all environments are used.

 the voice in the Voice Collection you chose that you want to be used by default for any attendee who enters the Audio Zone. this property contains a drop-down list with a number of choices. the "standard" option is **Normal**.
 However, if you want everyone inside the Zone to be heard easily, then **Low Attenuation" might be a better option.